 - Claiming as a husband, wife or civil partner

 What is the Entrepreneurs’ Relief scheme?

 Before we get into eligibility requirements and how to make claims using the Entrepreneurs’ Relief scheme, it’s worth delving into the programme and what it actually entails.

 The Entrepreneurs’ Relief scheme is a government tax allowance that reduces the amount of Capital Gains Tax you need to pay on the disposal of qualifying business assets.
-Those disposals will have had to occurred on or after 6 April 2008, and meet certain conditions throughout a one-year qualifying period that either includes the date of disposal or the date your business stopped trading.
+Those disposals will have had to occur on or after 6 April 2008, and meet certain conditions throughout a one-year qualifying period that either includes the date of disposal or the date your business stopped trading.

 It’s also important to note that as an individual under the scheme, you are restricted to a lifetime limit for qualifying capital gains.
 The limits are as follows: